Poonam1607/my-tech-blogs/clhoguof506ikspnv1ldu9x3r.md

 ## Hashnode Pro🫅

-Everything was going great until I came across the introduction to **Hanshnode 2.0** ie **Hashnode's Pro** version.
+Everything was going great until I came across the introduction to **Hashnode 2.0** ie **Hashnode's Pro** version.
 I usually don't purchase the pro subscriptions of any unless they have some mind-blasting features to serve.

 I had been hearing a lot about the new **AI features** that come in the **Pro package**.
 But how do I believe without trying it once🤔?
 So I drop the idea of purchasing it.
 But then, I discovered that they are offering **free trials** which made me reconsider.